ocrmypdf/OCRmyPDF/docs/introduction.md

   PRISM Metadata is removed.
 - Ghostscript's PDF/A conversion may remove or deactivate hyperlinks and other active content.

+When pypdfium2 and verapdf are available, many of these limitations can be avoided by using the speculative PDF/A conversion path (enabled by default with `--output-type auto`).

 You can use `--output-type pdf` to disable PDF/A conversion and produce a standard, non-archival PDF.